zoffixznet/HTML-ExtractText/README.md

 can either return the results as a hashref or automatically call setter methods on a provided object.

+If you're looking for extra automatic post-processing and laxer definition of what constitutes "text", see [HTML::ExtractText::Extra](https://metacpan.org/pod/HTML::ExtractText::Extra).

 # OVERLOADED METHODS

     $extractor->extract(